 The incentive of stock options to a prospective employee is the possibility of owning stock of the company at a discounted rate compared to buying the stock on the open market.

 The retention of employees who have been granted stock options occurs through a technique called vesting.
-Vesting helps employers encourage employees to stay through the vesting period to obtain the shares granted to them.
+Vesting helps employers encourage employees to stay through the vesting period to get the shares granted to them.
 Your options don’t belong to you until you have met the requirements of the vesting schedule.

 For example, assume you have been granted 10,000 shares with a four-year vesting schedule at 2,500 shares at the end of each year.
 This means you have to stay for at least one full year in order to exercise the first 2,500 shares and must stay to the end of the fourth year to be able to exercise all 10,000 shares.
 In order to receive your full grant, you will likely have to stay with your company the full vesting period.